resonatehq/docs/docs/sdks/typescript.md

 ## Next Steps

 We hope this guide has provided you with a solid foundation for working with the Resonate Typescript SDK.
-If you have any questions or need further assistance, don't hesitate to reach out to our support team.
+If you have any questions or need further assistance, don't hesitate to reach out to us.
 For next steps, consider the following:

 - Refer to our [API reference](https://resonatehq.github.io/resonate-sdk-ts/index.html) for a complete list of available methods and options.
 - Refer to our [TypeScript Quickstart Repo](https://github.com/resonatehq/quickstart-ts/tree/main) for in-depth code examples of the TypeScript SDK.